abhinavjainnagp/nagp/README.md

 # nagp
-Also include a README.md file in code which has:

 •Link for the code repository: https://github.com/abhinavjainnagp/nagp •Docker hub URL for docker images: https://hub.docker.com/repository/docker/abhinavjainnagpdocker/api-service/general •URL for Service API tier to view the records from backend tier: http://35.247.173.150:8080/